HBDunn/nested-prop-paths/README.md

 [![DeepScan grade](https://deepscan.io/api/teams/8228/projects/10381/branches/143198/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=8228&pid=10381&bid=143198)

 # nested-prop-paths
+ Use when you **don't know** path to a key/prop.
+Finds **null** value prop.
+ Returns all paths, then we can filter the path we want from list of paths or paths/values arrays.

   - find all nested paths in an object for a given key/prop
   - find all paths to a given value in an object